LaunchCodeEducation/java-web-development/src/chapters/classes-part2/customize-fields.rst

 using a combination of ``static`` and ``final``.

 .. sourcecode:: java
+   :linenos:

    public class Constants {
       public static final double PI = 3.14159;
       public static final String FIRST_PRESIDENT = "George Washington";
    }

-Throughout the rest of this course, when we say “constant” we will mean “a ``static final`` variable”.
+Throughout the rest of this course, when we say *constant* we will mean a ``static final`` variable.

-Two things to note from this example:
+Three things to note from this example:

 #.
 We use a different naming convention for constants than for other variables.
    Constants should be in ALL CAPS, with an underscore to separate words.
 #.
-There is no strong reason to make constants ``private``, as long as we
+There is no strong reason to make constants ``private``, since restricting
-   initialize them where they are declared (so that somebody else doesn’t give them a value first!).
+   access would force us to re-declare the same values in different classes.
    We’ll generally make our constants ``public``.
+#.
+Declare and initialize constants at the same time.
+Otherwise, you run the
+   risk of somebody else assigning them a value first!

 A good use of a constant can be seen in our ``Temperature`` class.
 Since absolute zero will never change, we can ensure that nobody ever alters it